zenphyraell/zenphyraell/README.md

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone so please bear with me

-sandrone and mitya kin here... glances at my unfinished tasks, shared personality traits, how often i procrastinate . . . and on top of it all, how i share most of his habits
+mitya kin here... glances at my unfinished tasks, shared personality traits, how often i procrastinate . . . and on top of it all, how i share most of his habits

 well . . .
 HEAVY mitya kin.
 I'm not a fictionkin, but we share a braincell heheh